-ROSES-2023 is the third year of the initial 3-year rollout of NoDD in Appendix C (Planetary Science).
+ROSES-2023 was the third year of the initial 3-year rollout of NoDD in Appendix C (Planetary Science).
+All programs that were NoDD in ROSES-2023, will continue to work in the NoDD paradigm for ROSES-2024, as the review of proposals submitted under ROSES_2023 will continue after the release of ROSES-2024.
 SMD's "ROSES" Research solicitation has long had several programs with no fixed due date: Rapid Response and Novel Research in Earth Science and Topical Workshops, Symposia, and Conferences.
 For all NoDD program elements, proposals may be submitted at any time without a preliminary statement such as a Notice of Intent or Step-1 proposal.

 - C.2 Emerging Worlds (EW),

 - C.4 Planetary Data Archiving, Restoration, and Tools (PDART),

 - C.12 Planetary Instrument Concepts for the Advancement of Solar System Observations (PICASSO),

 - C.16 Laboratory Analysis of Returned Samples (LARS) and

 The planetary science division has long had restrictions on submission of "duplicate" proposals.
 Those rules have been updated to account for NoDD programs.
 PSD also has restrictions on "resubmissions" of proposals that apply to NoDD programs.
 Those proposing to No Due Date (NoDD) programs are very strongly encouraged to read the updated rules in Sections 2.4 and 3.2 of C.1 the Planetary Science Division Research Overview.
 See also the NoDD FAQ, below and on the NSPIRES page of any NoDD program.